rowansci/CoSIMS/README.md

 # CoSIMS (Rowan's Version)
 CoSIMS is a **co**llision **s**imulator for **i**on-**m**obility **s**pectrometry.
 CoSIMS uses a trajectory-based algorithm for calculating molecular collision cross section (CCS) values for use with ion-mobility mass-spectrometry experiments.

 This is a modified version of [CoSIMS](https://github.com/ChristopherAMyers/CoSIMS) that allows the end user to modify the mass and polarizability (in multiples of helium's polarizability) of the collision gas through run-time options.
-Here's what an input file looks like when using dinitrogen as the collision case:
+Here's what an input file looks like when using dinitrogen as the collision gas:

 ```
 multipole true